Rate on 30 year Mortgage Falls to 437%

 The average rate on a five-year adjustable mortgage fell to 3.17 percent from 3.26 percent.
 The fee eased to 0.6 point from 0.7.

-- Slight Uptick in Markets Returning to ‘Normal'
+- 20% of Housing Markets Return to 'Normal'